Dear Cabinet Secretary,

 Offshore wind could make a major contribution to tackling climate change and to building a thriving, green economy in Scotland.
 But this will only happen if it is developed in harmony with nature.
 That means avoiding development in the most important sites for nature and investing in seabird conservation.
 In recent years many such proposals have come forward.
 In particular, floating wind turbine technology has unlocked the possibility of building on deeper sites that minimise conflicts.

 In contrast, the proposed Berwick Bank wind farm is located close to Special Protection Areas for seabirds which are home to diverse and important seabird populations, including the world’s largest Northern gannet colony on Bass Rock.
 It is also sited close to critical foraging ground for seabirds.
-The developer’s own modelling suggests it may kill tens of thousands of birds including kittiwakes, gannets, guillemot and puffins, and displace many others.
+The developer’s own modelling suggests it will kill tens of thousands of birds including kittiwakes, gannets, guillemot and puffins, and displace many others.